 Dr Cathy Wylie is a Chief Researcher at New Zealand Council for Educational Research (NZCER).
 Her main research expertise is education policy and how it impacts on learning, teaching, school leadership and more equal learning opportunities.
 Cathy’s 2012 book, Vital Connections, makes a case for system change to strengthen all our schools and counter uneven educational opportunities.
 Her longitudinal study 'Competent Learners' provides important understanding about engagement and achievement in learning from early childhood education into early adulthood, and of the importance of the national curriculum’s key competencies.
 Cathy received the NZ Association of Educational Researchers McKenzie Award in 2010 and was made a Member of the Order of New Zealand for services to education in 2014.

 The taskforce are expected to consult widely with all stakeholders, including representatives of teachers, principals, boards of trustees, the LGBTQIA+ community, parents of children with learning support needs, employers and young people.
 This will include a cross-sector advisory panel of about 30 members.

 The panel is expected to advise the Independent Taskforce on the strengths and challenges of the current system, the changes required to ensure equity and excellence for all children and young people, and how potential changes would work in practice and impact on those that have been under-served by the current system.
-The cross-sector advisory panel will be appointed before the end of April.

 Last reviewed: Has this been useful?
 Give us your feedback